 |House Farman of Faircastle|

-Some years after Lord Tywin Lannister defeated the Reyne-Tarbeck Rebellion, Lord Farman of Faircastle grew truculent.
-Tywin sent him as an envoy a musician playing "The Rains of Castamere", and that was enough to make Lord Farman reconsider his position.
+During the misrule of Lord Tytos Lannister, Lord Farman built a fleet of warships to defend his coasts from ironborn raiding, against the wishes of Lord Tytos who did not wish to give the Greyjoys offense.
+However, Lord Quellon Greyjoy smashed Lord Farman's fleet and plundered Fair Isle.
+Some years after Lord Tywin Lannister defeated the Reyne-Tarbeck rebellion, Lord Farman of Faircastle grew truculent.
+Tywin sent him a musician as an envoy playing "The Rains of Castamere", and that was enough to make Lord Farman reconsider his position.

 A Feast for Crows

-Cersei Lannister recalls that she, 'fat' Jeyne Farman, and Melara Hetherspoon went together to visit Maggy the Frog, but Jeyne ran away from the tent as soon as the maegi opened her eyes.
-Cersei thinks that perhaps plump, timid Jeyne did the most clever thing when she fled, since afterwards she had a pleasant life marrying one of her brother Sebaston's bannermen and whelping a dozen children.
+Cersei Lannister recalls that she, Jeyne Farman, and Melara Hetherspoon went together to visit Maggy the Frog, but Jeyne ran away from the tent as soon as the maegi opened her eyes.
+Cersei thinks that perhaps Jeyne did the most clever thing when she fled, since afterwards she had a pleasant life marrying one of her brother Lord Sebaston's bannermen and whelping a dozen children.

 House Farman at the end of the third century